hvdthong/Concept_Graph/README.md

 # Construct a Concept Graph for a Course Dataset

 ## Introduction
 The code in this project is used to generate the concept graph for a course dataset (i.e., udemy).
-There are two types of concept graph: a cover network and order network.
+There are two types of concept graphs: cover network and order network.

 #### Cover Network
 - A cover network <img src="https://render.githubusercontent.com/render/math?math=\mathcal{G}^c"> consists of concept nodes <img src="https://render.githubusercontent.com/render/math?math=\mathcal{P}"> and cover edges <img src="https://render.githubusercontent.com/render/math?math=\mathcal{L}^c \in \mathcal{P} \times \mathcal{P}">.